Trustroots/trustroots/docs/Development.md

 ### Other conventions

 - File names use dash to separate words.
-For example: foo-bar.js (except for React Components `CamelCase.jd`)
+For example: foo-bar.js (except for React Components `CamelCase.js`)
 - Use camelCase for identifiers.
 Functions and variable names should be named like `doAThing`, not `do_a_thing`.

 ### JS